nevrome/cultrans.bronzeageburials.article2019/README.md

 [here](https://github.com/nevrome/cultrans.bronzeageburials.article2019/blob/document/article.pdf).

-The `analysis` directory contains `code` and `data` to reproduce the preparations, calculations, simulations and figure renderings in this paper.
+The `analysis` directory contains `code` and `data` to reproduce the preparations, calculations and figure renderings in this paper.
 The `article` directory contains the tex template and the text for the paper in *.Rmd* format.

 ### How to reproduce: